qwertie/home/misc/Atlas-Shrugged-summary.md

 > "If you don't believe that I've always tried to do my best for you—"

 > "Sure, you have.
 The best that could be expected, all things considered.
-And you'll continue to do it, too, so long as I've got somebody you need— and not a minute longer.
+And you'll continue to do it, too, so long as I've got somebody you need — and not a minute longer.
 So I just wanted to remind you that I've got my own friends in Washington.
-Friends that money can't buy— just like yours, Jimmy."
+Friends that money can't buy — just like yours, Jimmy."

 > "What do you think you mean?"